Equity Investment Agreement: Everything You Need to Know

 On the other hand, accepting investment funds from family and friends may create tension in the relationships, especially if you are unable to offer a return on their investments.
 Locating the right investor may also take much more time and effort than applying for a loan.
 Long-term business complications may also exist when you take equity investment.
 If you hand over a large chunk of equity in your company, you give up your exclusive control over both current and future business decisions.

 If you need help understanding an equity investment agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.